 It is considered as the visual script of an explainer video that offers clarity to people involved in the production process.
 An animator can ensure that the visuals remain focused on a client’s message if there is a storyboard.
 It enables an animator to finish a project on time and it has been used for animation for decades.

-A storyboard is regarded as the graphic organizer which plans the narrative.
+A storyboard is regarded as the graphic organizer that plans the narrative.
 It becomes the visual representation of a script.
 It shows the scene-by-scene narrative flow of a video.
 Storyboards usually consist of hand-drawn sketches with notes written within the margins.
 It works like a map for the production team.

 However, the storyboard contains no details concerning the background, colors, or character design.
 These elements are developed as part of project illustrations which are created once the storyboard has been confirmed.